 So, we needed to make some money quickly to help pay the bills.

-After some research, we know that the fastest way to make money is to sell services.
+After some research, I found out that the fastest way to make money was to sell services.

 But, there was one problem – no sell-able skills.

-Then, I noticed that there are literally hundreds of thousands of freelancers selling their skills on the freelance websites such as Fiverr & Upwork.
+Then, I noticed that there are literally hundreds of thousands of talented freelancers selling their skills on freelance platforms such as Fiverr & Upwork.

 And, a lot of them are always looking for more freelance work.